openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

    learner has not passed the proctoring review.

-Some learner behavior that is listed in the Online Proctoring Rules is discouraged, but does not impact the integrity of the exam.
-Violations in these cases might be flagged but learners with such flags will still receive a **Satisfactory** result.
+Some learner behavior that is listed in the Online Proctoring Rules is discouraged but does not impact the integrity of the exam.
+Violations in these cases might be flagged but learners with such flags can still receive a **Satisfactory** result.
 For example, a learner is discouraged from playing music or having a TV on in the background while they take their exam, but if their session recording shows such behavior, it is still possible for them to